 - Skin wounds

 And… of course for gardeners, foragers, wildcrafters (and anyone concerned about store-bought produce), as a fruit and veggie wash.

-GSE is also a disinfectant and powerful germ killer.
-In addition it is an effective antifungal and has been found to be as effective at getting rid of candida as any of the prescriptions medications for that common ailment.
+Grapefruit Seed Extract (GSE) is a disinfectant and anti-fungal, and as effective at getting rid of candida as any of the prescriptions medications for that pervasive ailment.